 About the Camp

-The American Diabetes Association Camp Freedom is a resident camp program for boys and girls ages 7 to 16.
-In 2014, 75% of our campers were past campers!
-88% of our counselors were return counselors or past campers.
+The American Diabetes Association's Camp Freedom is a resident camp program for boys and girls ages 7 to 16.
+In 2015, 70% of our campers were past campers!
+In addition, about 80% of our counselors were return counselors or past campers.
 Camp Freedom is held at Camp Kweebec, which has been accredited by the American Camp Association for more than 40 years and located in Montgomery County, PA.
 Camp Freedom offers a wide range of activities, including swimming, sports, horseback riding, zip lining, arts and crafts, cooking, campfire activities and more!

 The purpose of our camp is to provide a safe environment for children with diabetes to participate in traditional camping fun while meeting other kids like them and learn new ways to manage their diabetes.
 Our staff includes physicians, nurses, registered dietitians and counselors.
 For additional information, please read the camp brochure.

 Non-refundable Deposit: $55